prarthanats/ERA/S7_Assignment/README.md

 #### Analysis:
 1. transforms.RandomAffine(degrees=15) is added as additional augmentation.
 Introducing this variation in the dataset has improved the test accuracy
-2. By adding ReduceLRonPlateau helps the model converge more effieciently to reach a better optima
+2. By adding ReduceLRonPlateau with a lr of 0.075 helps the model converge more effieciently to reach a better optima
 3. Adding these 2 have increased the model accuracy and more consistent results

 ![image](https://github.com/prarthanats/ERA/assets/32382676/d7225732-7a39-41e9-a919-dfa3a7db8f79)

-### model 10 - Reduced parameters on Image Augmentation with Learning Rate
+### Reduced parameters on Image Augmentation with Learning Rate - ([model10](https://github.com/prarthanats/ERA/blob/main/S7_Assignment/Session_7_Block_3_Model_10_param_reduce.ipynb))

 #### Target:
 1. Reduced parameters to work with lesser parameters